-B.S in Political Science and Economics
+Political Science and Economics, BS

-“Northeastern taught me how to excel in and out of a classroom environment.
-Northeastern allowed me to re-discover myself and had endless opportunities for trying new things.
-Four years here and still so many things left for me to do at Northeastern.
-The Co-op program has been my favorite time here, there is nothing like being 20 years old and networking with industry experts, right here on campus.
-My biggest advice is never to say no and never stop learning.”
+“Northeastern taught me how to excel in and out of a classroom environment…[and] allowed me to re-discover myself and had endless opportunities for trying new things.
+The co-op program has been my favorite time here.
+There is nothing like being 20 years old and networking with industry experts, right here on campus.”

 More Student Paths

 - Charles took "Sustainable Renewable Energy Development in the Global South" with Professor Shalanda Baker, which pushed him to further question systems as they exist, no matter their entrenched in society.

 - He did community service as part of the Ujima Global Leaders Program through the John D. O’Bryant African American Institute.
 He worked on the Timebank team, helping give back to local communities.

 - Charles split his time for his first co-op between the Center for Economic Democracy and the Boston Ujima Project, where he analyzed studies on community needs, including infrastructure and childcare.

 - He was one of the co-creators of the #BlackAtNU campaign and advocated for racial literacy courses and a restorative and transformative justice center on campus.